libsdl-org/sdlwiki/SDL2/SDL_HINT_WINDOWS_DISABLE_THREAD_NAMING.md

 SetThreadDescription API, introduced in the Windows 10 Creators Update, if available.

-The variable can be set to the following values: "0" - SDL will raise the 0x406D1388 Exception to name threads.
-This is the default behavior of SDL
+The variable can be set to the following values:

+- "0": SDL will raise the 0x406D1388 Exception to name threads.
+This is the default behavior of SDL <= 2.0.4.
-<= 2.0.4.
-"1" - SDL will not raise this exception, and threads will be
+- "1": SDL will not raise this exception, and threads will be unnamed.
-unnamed. (default) This is necessary with .NET languages or debuggers that aren't Visual Studio.
+  (default) This is necessary with .NET languages or debuggers that aren't Visual Studio.

-## Default

-By default SDL will name threads on Microsoft Windows.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)